-Figure 6.3: In the case when the received powers of the users are very disparate, successive cancellation (point A) can provide a significant advantage to the weaker user compared to conventional CDMA decoding (point C).
+Figure 6.3 In the case when the received powers of the users are very disparate, successive cancellation (point A) can provide a significant advantage to the weaker user compared to conventional CDMA decoding (point C).
 The conventional CDMA solution is to control the received power of the strong user to equal that of the weak user (point D), but then the rates of both users are much lower.
 Here, $P_1/N_0 = 0$ dB, $P_2/N_0 = 20$ dB.
-Varying α from 0 to 1 yields all the rate pairs achieved by orthogonal schemes.
-See Figure 6.4.